Here are ten of the most myths about orthodontic treatment, orthodontists, braces, and Invisalign.

 Myth #3.
 Anyone who provides braces or clear aligner therapy (like Invisalign) is an orthodontist.

-General dentists can offer braces or Invisalign.
+General dentists can offer braces or Invisalign treatment.
+Dental schools teach orthodontics to the dentists.
 Similarly, there are companies that sell do-it-yourself aligners online.
 Nonetheless, only an orthodontist (who has done several years of advanced training) is truly an orthodontic specialist.
+Specialties can’t be thought through weekend courses.
 So, while general dentists and orthodontists have the same initial training, the difference lies in the expertise.
 Ask yourself this question: would you rather to have your family doctor fix your broken arm or see an orthopedic specialist?

 Your answer probably confirms that advanced training and clinical expertise is crucial for such specific treatment needs.